brodynelly/AI_StockPredictionWeb/README.md

 - **Missing Dependencies**: Ensure all packages in requirements.txt are installed
 - **Deployment Errors**: Check that your environment has all necessary dependencies

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- [Facebook Prophet](https://facebook.github.io/prophet/) for the forecasting algorithm
-- [yfinance](https://github.com/ranaroussi/yfinance) for providing access to Yahoo Finance data
-- [Streamlit](https://streamlit.io/) for the web app framework